pulibrary/solr_load_testing/README.md

 ### Record the trial in the spreadsheet
 Record what experiment you did, and a link to the report that was generated, in [this spreadsheet](https://docs.google.com/spreadsheets/d/1zvbCHYgnx0KFNtwVmNV6-yHDJN84kIRKbO5YvywiYFk/edit?usp=sharing).

+## Tips on planning a useful test

+* When we deploy a new solr configuration with `pul_solr`, it clears the solr caches (Filter Cache, Query Cache, etc).
+If you want to compare two different configurations, make sure to deploy them both fresh before running your test (unless your test is specifically investigating what happens with a full cache).

+## Tips on analyzing the data

+* If you are comparing between two tests, the dashboard's median response time and percentiles can be useful metrics to compare.
+* The charts tend not to be very useful unless you are trying to see the impact of a particular event that happened _during_ your test (e.g. a cache gradually filled, or the solr box hit some resource limit)